risc0/risc0/website/api/zkvm/optimization.md

 1130 cycles per page, or 1.35 cycles per byte.

-If, after profiling your application, you learn page-in and page-out operations are a significant overhead, you can optimize your application by reducing it's memory usage and locality.
+If, after profiling your application, you learn page-in and page-out operations are a significant overhead, you can optimize your application by reducing its memory usage and locality.
 This will be somewhat similar to optimizing for data locality and L1/2 cache usage.
 Using fewer pages, using the same page repeatedly instead of a random access pattern, and condensing the range of addresses